oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

 ## Introduction

 For this lab, you will create multiple pipelines in Jenkins that will run jobs for different scenarios.
 Currently, you have a working environment from Lab 3, the previous lab.
 You can call this environment your TEST environment, where your QA team can test all features, bugs and updates developed and fixed after a sprint and for review before merging to master and tagging.
-You will also have a DEV branch that should contain all completed features and fixes that the team worked on.
+You will also have a DEV branch containing all completed features and fixes that the team worked on.
 For those features and fixes, you will be creating and committing those changes into feature branches - which will create and provide an isolated, shared and easily-replaceable environment (currently only a database to demonstrate usage of the Oracle Database operator for Kubernetes).
-Once DEV is ready, you will create a `release-1.0` branch, which will update the TEST environment.
+Once DEV is ready, you will create a `release-1.0` branch that will trigger an update to the TEST environment.

 Do note that this setup of Jenkins is NOT built for production purposes and is setup minimally.